-This system serves Reading, Stoneham, Wakefield, Wilmington, Winchester and Woburn, with an average day demand of 9.9 million gallons.
+This system serves Reading, Stoneham, Wakefield, Wilmington, Winchester, and Woburn with an average daily demand of 9.9 million gallons.
 The population served is approximately 150,000.
 The current six million gallon capacity of MWRA's Bear Hill Tank in Stoneham is both insufficient to meet MWRA's goal of one day of emergency storage for the service area and is not advantageously placed within the NIH system.

-Section 89 is a three mile, four foot diameter PCCP transmission main with no redundancy other than the low capacity, century old Section 29 that parallels its route for a short distance.
+Section 89 is a three mile, four foot diameter Prestressed Concrete Cylinder Pipe (PCCP) transmission main with no redundancy other than the low capacity, century old Section 29 that parallels its route for a short distance.
 The 10,500-foot length of Section 89 northwest of Spot Pond is constructed of Class IV wire which is of significant concern given experience with catastrophic failures elsewhere in the country.
 Section 29 is 109 years old and measures 6,300 feet in length and 24 inches in diameter.
 Because of its age and the fact that it is unlined, tuberculation has reduced the pipeline carrying capacity to approximately 45% of the original design capacity (C-value: 58).
 In the event of a shut down in Section 89, Section 29 may not be able to meet the minimum hydraulic needs of the area and additional chlorination to maintain water quality may be required.

 Sub-phase Scope Concept Plan, ENF, and Mobile Pump Unit Develop a concept level plan to evaluate options to reduce the risk and the impacts of potential failures in Sections 29 and 89.
 Measures may include (but are not limited to) valve improvements, improved community interconnections, pipeline redundancy, targeted emergency response plans, additional storage or other improvements that can be implemented within the NIH system.
 Concept planning work included environmental review of the recommended plan and specification and purchase of the Mobile Pump Unit.
 Design CA/RI NIH Impr/Gillis PS Impr./Reading- Stoneham Interconnection This phase (Contract 7045) includes the design and construction of short-term measures identified in the conceptual plan including Gillis PS Improvements and the Reading/Stoneham Interconnection.
 Design and Construction Section 89/29 Redundancy Ph 1 & 2 The Concept Plan has developed preliminary route alternatives in order to provide redundancy to Section 89.
-A preferred route has been selected, reflecting consultations with local elected officials, consideration of permitting requirements, project impacts and the location of the recommended storage for the NIH system.
+The route selected is under review with MWRA staff.
+Final route selection is scheduled for September 2013, reflecting consultations with local elected officials, consideration of permitting requirements, project impacts and the location of the recommended storage for the NIH system.
 Contract 6906 includes design and CA/RI for the redundant pipeline only (approximately 7 miles).
 NIH Storage Design and Construction The Concept Plan has identified several potential storage locations in the NIH system.
 This phase includes the design and construction of two 3-MG elevated tanks.